ng256/ARC4/README.md

 }
 ```

+### Using custom S-block.

-**Attention!** By default, in this implementation the S-block is initialized with a pseudo-random byte array obtained using the linear-congruential method (**LCR**).
-This does not quite correspond to the classical algorithm, when the S-block was initialized with a sequence from 0 to 255.
+**Attention!** By default (in this implementation) the S-box is initialized with a pseudo-random byte array obtained using the linear congruent method (**LCR**) before being passed to PGRA.
+This does not quite correspond to the classical algorithm, when the S-block was initialized with a sequence from 0 to 255 (S[i] = i).
 If classic behavior is required, use **ARC4SBlock.DefaultSBlock** as an initialization vector.
 Otherwise, you should always keep the initialization vector to prevent corruption of the decrypted data, because the encrypted data will be different each time the engine is initialized.

 <details>
 <summary>See LCR details...</summary>

-### Linear congruential random.

 The essence of LCR method is to calculate a sequence of random numbers X[i], setting